freignat91/agrid/README.md

 `agrid file rm [pathname] <-r>`
 - [pathname]: full pathname of the file to remove on the cluster
 - <-r>: to remove a folder recursively
-- <--user userName>: to store on the usee file space
+- <--user userName:token>: to store on the usee file space, token is given at user creation
-- <--token token>: token to authenticate the user (given at user creation)

 ### list the cluster nodes